Skip to main content

 EOF

-These podAnnotations ensure that Prometheus scrapes metrics from the OpenCost pods, enabling label-based cost attribution in reports.
+The podAnnotations ensure that Prometheus scrapes metrics from the OpenCost pods, enabling label-based cost attribution in reports.

-STEP 6.
-Parquet Exporter setup
+Step 6.
+Deploy Parquet Exporter

 Install the OpenCost Parquet Exporter.
-Replace <YOUR_AKS_CLUSTER_ID>, <YOUR_OPENCOST_STORAGE>, <YOUR_TENANT_ID>, and <YOUR_CLIENT_ID> in the command below:

 CODE